xtremestuff/protune-transforms/README.md

 ### Exposure Notes

 The Protune Gamma curve is defined within the 0 - 1 range with the peak being equivalent to SDR Peak White.
 Despite this, the curve has a significantly higher Middle Gray value of 68% IRE.
 A significant portion of the curve is allocated to the lower code values under Middle Gray.
 This means that when footage is corrected using the transforms, anything under-exposed will be pushed further towards the shadows.
-To counteract this, the footage should either be exposed correctly, or under-exposed by 1-2 stops when recording and adjusted in accordingly after applying the transform.
+To counteract this, the footage should either be exposed correctly, or under-exposed by 1-2 stops when recording and adjusted in Resolve accordingly after applying the transform.

 ### DaVinci YRGB Color Science